CalFresh (Food Stamps)

 - Live in Placer County

-- Meet the income guidelines of the program (see the chart below), good through 9/30/15.
+- Meet the income guidelines of the program (see the chart below).

 |Gross Monthly Income

-Households that meet the certain criteria may have a higher gross income limit.
+Most households may be eligible at the higher amount as long as they meet certain criteria.
 Gross income limits do not apply to households with an elderly and/or disabled member.
 Instead the net monthly income limit is used to determine eligibility.
 Net income is calculated after all allowable deductions are taken.

 Where Can I Apply